rswag/rswag/README.md

 end
 ```

-### Strict schema validation
+### Additional Properties

 By default, `additionalProperties` will be set to true.
 This allows your schemas to pass even if undocumented keys show up in the response.
-There is a global setting to turn on strict validation, but strict validation makes all fields required and may not be what you are looking for.
-If you want optional fields, but only documented fields to show up then this is the setting you are looking for.
+There is a global setting in `rswag` to turn on strict validation within `JSON::Validator`, but strict validation makes all fields required and may not be what you are looking for.

+This is a global setting that will set `addtionalProperties` to false for all schemas unless explicitly defined.
+There is only a global setting as if you want to change it per schema or test you can just set `additionalProperties` manually there.
+If you want optional fields, but only documented fields to show up in your response then this is the setting you are looking for.

 ```ruby
 # spec/swagger_helper.rb